-VACI hosts four types of competitions and challenges to identify and select ideas from every corner of the nation, capturing the most promising innovations to address both emerging and long-standing issues that impact Veterans.
+VACI hosts three types of competitions and challenges to identify and select ideas from every corner of the nation, capturing the most promising innovations to address both emerging and long-standing issues that impact Veterans.

 All submissions undergo a rigorous review process and are balanced against a general set of criteria:

-The three Industry Innovation Competitions held to date have resulted in nearly 800 ideas submitted across 15 topic areas.
-In total, 43 projects have been selected and are in various stages of project design, development, testing, and evaluation.
+The four competitions held to date have resulted in nearly 900 ideas submitted across 18 topic areas.
+In total, 45 projects have been selected and are in various stages of project design, development, testing, and evaluation.

 VACI holds employee competitions each year.
 They tend to target innovations for health care and VA business processes and practices.